stephenmcd/mezzanine/README.rst

 ======

   * "I am enjoying working with Mezzanine - it is good work." - `Van Lindberg`_
+  * "Mezzanine looks pretty interesting - tempting to get me off Wordpress." - `Jesse Noller`_
+  * "Mezzanine is amazing." - `Audrey Roy`_
+  * "From the moment I installed Mezzanine, I have been delighted, both with the initial experience and the community involved in its development." - `John Campbell`_
   * "Impressed with Mezzanine so far." - `Brad Montgomery`_
   * "You need to check out the open source project Mezzanine.
 In one word: Elegant." - `Nick Hagianis`_
-  * "Mezzanine looks pretty interesting - tempting to get me off Wordpress." - `Jesse Noller`_
   * "Who came up with the name Mezzanine?
 I love it, like a platform between the client's ideas and their published website.
 Very classy!" - `Stephen White`_

 .. _`Django`: http://djangoproject.com/